Laughing Planet

+Laughing Planet is an American chain of fast casual restaurants specializing in burritos, bowls, soups, salads, and other "healthy food with a global influence."
+The chain was founded by Richard Satnick in Indiana in 1995 and moved operations to Portland, Oregon in 2000.
+As of 2025, the chain operates 14 locations in Oregon, Washington, and Nevada, with 7 of them in Portland.

-Laughing Planet is a restaurant chain based in Portland, Oregon, United States.
-The chain began in the U.S. state of Indiana, where founder Richard Satnick opened the first restaurant.
-By 2015, Laughing Planet had received numerous awards including "Best of Portland" and "Best Kid-Friendly Restaurant".
+In addition to standard fare, Laughing Planet is notable for their extensive vegetarian, vegan, and keto, paleo, and gluten-free options.
+They have received numerous awards including Willamette Week "Best of Portland" multiple times, and "Best Kid-Friendly Restaurant" in 2016.

-As of 2020, Laughing Planet had a total of seventeen restaurant chains in the Portland metropolitan area, Vancouver/Camas, Eugene, Bend, Corvallis, and Reno.

 History

 The chain was founded by Richard Satnick, who opened the first restaurant in Bloomington, Indiana, in 1995.
 Satnick relocated to Portland, Oregon in 2000.
 He moved operations and expanded the chain into Corvallis and Eugene.

 Satnick sold the chain for an undisclosed amount in 2012; Laughing Planet had ten locations at the time.
 The company began offering employees up to 12 weeks of paid parental leave in 2015.

+In August 2015, US Secretary of Labor Tom Perez visited Laughing Planet and spoke with employees.

 Laughing Planet had ten locations in 10 restaurants in the Portland metropolitan area, two each in Eugene and Reno, Nevada, and one each in Bend and Corvallis, as of late 2018.

 As part of the COVID-19 pandemic, the company received between $1 million and $2 million in federally backed small business loan from Beneficial State Bank as part of the Paycheck Protection Program.
 The company stated it would allow them to retain 245 jobs.